Partner Resources

 The USDA provides reimbursement for each complete breakfast served to students based on their eligibility for free, reduced-price, and full-price meals.
 These federal reimbursement rates are adjusted every July for the following school year.
 Schools that qualify for severe need reimbursement—meaning 40% of the school's lunches served two years prior were free or reduced-price—receive additional reimbursement.
 Current school year rates can be found here.

 The Commonwealth of Massachusetts offers additional funding for breakfast for schools that qualify for severe need.
 These schools are eligible for an additional reimbursement per meal for breakfast costs that exceed federal severe need reimbursement.
-School Nutrition Directors must submit documentation of breakfast casts to the Massachusetts Department of Elementary and Secondary Education (DESE) each month to receive this reimbursement.
+School Nutrition Directors must submit documentation of breakfast costs to the Massachusetts Department of Elementary and Secondary Education (DESE) each month to receive this reimbursement.
 Types of allowable costs include food preparation, food service, cleanup, supervision, extension services, enrichment activities, etc.

 In 2020, House Bill 4218, “An Act Regarding Breakfast After the Bell,” was signed into law.
 It requires all schools with 60% or more students eligible for free or reduced-price meals (“mandated schools”) to implement a form of Breakfast After The Bell programming by Fall 2022.
 To meet the requirements, a school’s breakfast service must be held “after the beginning of the instructional day has begun” and “be accessible by all students.”